What Happens Next If Mediation Fails? Legal Options Explained

 What Happens If Mediation Fails?

 Hands of people in a heated discussion or negotiation in a business meeting.In Montana, if mediation fails, accident victims still have legal avenues to seek compensation and resolve their situation.
-Both parties can agree to pursue binding or non-binding arbitration in some situations, depending on why mediation failed.
+Both parties can agree to pursue binding or non-binding arbitration in some situations depending on why mediation failed.
+What happens if you can’t decide in mediation?
+Often, the next step involves exploring alternative legal options like arbitration or court proceedings to resolve the dispute.

 Arbitration